RonyBubnovsky/FlightBookingDevOps/README.md

 ### 7. Docker Considerations

-Make sure Docker Desktop is running when you start the backend, as it uses Docker containers for both the Node.js server and MongoDB.
+Make sure Docker Desktop is running when you start the backend, as it uses Docker containers for both the Node.js server and PostgreSQL.

 ## DevOps Features

 ### Docker

-- The backend and MongoDB are both containerized using Docker.
+- The backend and PostgreSQL are both containerized using Docker.
 This ensures a consistent environment across different stages of development and production.
-- Docker Compose is used to manage the services (backend and MongoDB) in a single command.
+- Docker Compose is used to manage the services (backend and PostgeSQL) in a single command.

 ### Testing